openethereum/fether/README.md

   - Double click on the file to install Fether.
   - Fether will be added to the program menu.

+## Security warning

+- ### Don't run Fether as root
+- ### Beware of suspicious symlinks called fether-x.y.z-x86_64.AppImage.home
+This attack vector is applicable to any `AppImage` application.
+It consists in crafting a `.home` file/folder to be used as home folder by an AppImage application.
+The danger resides in the fact that this `.home` file could be a symlink somewhere on the user's computer.
+The AppImage would be using this new location as a home folder, in a non-transparent way.
+Running the application as root might damage a system, for example, by overflowing the /boot partition.

 ## Build from sources

 ### Install dependencies